Difference Between Moles and Warts

 Moles have a round shape and come in a variety of hues, ranging from black to brown.
 The size of a mole varies, too, based on the type of mole.
 Whenever the skin is exposed to sunlight for an extended period, moles develop.

 Although moles have a chance of developing into skin cancer, this is an extremely rare occurrence.
 Normal moles are brown or tan and are not multicoloured.
-If your mole appears to be different colours in brown, tan, black or even read — it’s an indication it’s changing into something else.
+If your mole appears to be different colours in brown, tan, black, or even red — it’s an indication it’s changing into something else.

 Moles are also defined by their spherical form.
 It might be skin cancer if your area is uneven and continues to grow in size.
 Moles can be flat or elevated, but they rarely change their appearance until they are in danger.

 A warning indication is when an area goes from flat to elevated.
 Consult your dermatologist if a mole appears to be changing or becoming irregularly coloured.
-If you have an unusual mole, they will most likely remove it and send it to test.
+If you have an unusual mole, they will most likely remove it and send it for testing.

 moles